Dhruvil-8/VedicJyotish/ADDITIONAL_ASTROLOGY_RESOURCES.md.md

 Note: This document is provided for informational purposes only.
-The project independently performs all astrological calculations.
+The project independently performs all basic astrological calculations.
 This guide explains an optional external method for personal exploration.